Staff

 Dr. Grace Albright

-Postdoctoral Research Associate
+Research Associate

-Grace Albright, Ph.D., is a Postdoctoral Research Associate at Think:Kids.
+Grace Albright, Ph.D., is a Research Associate at Think:Kids.
 She is responsible for supporting the development and execution of Think:Kids’ research initiatives.
 Her doctoral work focused on implementing school-based social-emotional learning programming on mental health among underserved youth.

 Grace received her BA in Psychology and Human Development/Family Studies from the University of Alabama and her doctorate in Developmental Psychology from the University of Alabama at Birmingham.